zuoyangjkpi/DroneSim/dronesim-docker/README.md

 ## Moving to a New Machine

-1. Copy the entire `avians-docker` folder to the new system.
+1. Copy the entire `dronesim-docker` folder to the new system.
 2. Install Docker and Docker Compose.
 3. Run `./build.sh` to build the image.
 4. Run `./run.sh` to start the container.
 5. Run `./shell.sh` to begin working.

-You're ready to use AVIANS ROS2 on the new computer!
+You're ready to use DroneSim on the new computer!